JasherIO/jasher.io/src/data/blog/2018-11-02-guidelines-to-broadcasting-rocket-league.md

   - Broadcast
   - Rocket League
 ---
-This guide was made to help event broadcasters avoid common mistakes when streaming *Rocket League*.
+This guide was made to help broadcasters avoid common mistakes when streaming *Rocket League*.

 ## Server Creation